SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/analytics.md

 - <doc:page-views>
 - <doc:events>

-> Note: Streaming measurements are automatically collected when playing SRG SSR content using the CoreBusiness framework.
+> Important: Streaming measurements are automatically collected when playing SRG SSR content using the CoreBusiness framework.
 Just ensure that tracking has been properly setup first.
+Please refer to <doc:setup> for more information.

 ### Transparency and data protection